5 Ways To Have A More Extreme, Explosive Orgasm

+So what do we do with the PC muscle?
+Well, you can squeeze the PC by tensing around your genitals as if to stop urinating or prevent bowel movement.
 Squeeze it when aroused in order to intensify pleasure, to stop an orgasm, to bring it on, or to prolong it.
 Prolonging an orgasm can be done by squeezing the PC to pause the sensation of orgasm, then releasing the contraction to continue the flow of pleasure.

 2. Don't just breathe...breathe creatively!

-Here's a very simple exercise: really try to play with your breath when aroused.
+Here's a very simple exercise: Really try to play with your breath when aroused.
 Try panting.
 Short, shallow breaths can take your body into a higher state of arousal.
 On the other hand, taking long, slow breaths can slow down arousal, relaxing your body on a physiological level, and thus helping you be more sensitive and attuned to touch.

 3. Explore different means to an end.

 Essentially, your body gets used to following the same neural pathways.
-Try a different hand when self-pleasuring, or a new sensation; substitute one toy for another, and so on.
+Try a different hand when self-pleasuring or a new sensation; substitute one toy for another; and so on.
 You can expect a period of adjustment as your body learns to climax differently, but this kind of training means that you expand your means to get there, which often means you get there more often!